simula/mosaic5g-mosaic5g/README.md

 # MOSAIC5G Ecosystem
-M5G is an ecosystem of opensource platforms and use-cases for 4G-5G R&D.

-A service delivery platform for 5G network across reusable software
+M5G is an ecosystem of opensource platforms and use-cases for 4G-5G R&D to build a service delivery platform across reusable software components.

-Mosaic-5G is composed of the following modules:
+Mosaic-5G is composed of the following submodules:

 * The network Store
 * The JOX juju orchestrator